 Hi, my name is Tom Pittard.
 For over 30 years I worked in Silicon Valley and internationally as senior engineering manager, special projects manager, technology leader, director of quality/software engineering, software developer, researcher, hardware engineer, and entrepreneur.
-The companies I worked with included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Modems, and startups (Entegrity Solutions and Edge Dynamics).
+The companies I worked with include Atari, Apple (10+ years), SRI International, RSA Security, Hayes Modems, and startups (Entegrity Solutions and Edge Dynamics).
 I also spent significant time on my own independent R&D.

 So here's a bit of my personal story and path to computer technology:

 My initial formal education beyond high school was in an art school in Atlanta that eventually merged with the Savannah College of Art and Design where I studied fine arts painting.

 In my early 20s I established an art studio in Monterey California where my large expressionist paintings were widely shown and became part of private collections in the US and Europe.
 I still paint a bit from time to time and you can see a small collection of the available images from my California Impressionist work here: Fine Art America.